-- B6.1 Hull measurements defined below in rule B6 can be calculated from the OFF file with flotation measurement or obtained from direct measurement. - B6.2 LOA shall be the length overall of a yacht including the whole hull, excluding any spars or projections fixed to the hull such as chainplates, bowsprits, boomkins, pulpits, etc., and as measured between - a) a point forward being the forwardmost of the following points: - i) the stem of the yacht, whether carried above the deck level or not, or - ii) the bulwarks of the yacht where these are extended above the stem. - b) a point aft, being the extreme after end of the hull and bulwarks or taffrail of the yacht whether at, above, or below deck level.
-Rubbing strakes at the stern will be included.
-If a rudder and/or a pushpit extend abaft this point, neither one nor the other will be included. - B6.3 MB shall be the maximum beam. - B6.4 SMB shall be the horizontal distance from the forward end of LOA to the maximum beam station. - B6.5 SDM shall be the distance from the bow to the maximum draft section. - B6.6 DMT shall be the vertical distance from the deepest point of keel (including any bulb) to the top point at the same section. - B6.7 FDM shall be the average of port and starboard freeboards measured vertically from the the water level to the top point at the section at SDM from stem. - B6.8 FBI shall be the average of port and starboard freeboards measured vertically from the the water level to the top point at the section at the fore side of the mast. - B6.9 Y shall be the freeboard measured vertically from the aftermost point of the hull to the water level at the boat's centerline.

-B6.10 FO shall be the forward overhang measured as follows:
+- B6.1 Hull measurements defined below in rule B6 can be calculated from the OFF file with flotation measurement or obtained from direct measurement. - B6.2 LOA shall be the longitudinal distance between the foremost and the aftermost points of the integral structure of the hull.
+This length excludes removable parts that can be detached in a non-destructive manner and without affecting the structural integrity of the boat, e.g. spars, bowsprits, pulpits at either end of the craft, stem head fittings, rudders, outdrives, outboard motors and their mounting brackets and plates, diving platforms, boarding platforms, rubbing strakes, and fenders if they do not act as hydrostatic support when the watercraft is at rest or underway. - B6.3 MB shall be the maximum beam. - B6.4 SMB shall be the horizontal distance from the forward end of LOA to the maximum beam station. - B6.5 SDM shall be the distance from the bow to the maximum draft section. - B6.6 DMT shall be the vertical distance from the deepest point of keel (including any bulb) to the top point at the same section. - B6.7 FDM shall be the average of port and starboard freeboards measured vertically from the the water level to the top point at the section at SDM from the foremost point of the LOA. - B6.8 FBI shall be the average of port and starboard freeboards measured vertically from the the water level to the top point at the section at the fore side of the mast. - B6.9 Y shall be the freeboard measured vertically from the aftermost point of the hull to the water level at the boat's centerline. - B6.10 FO shall be the forward overhang measured as follows: